AlobarQuest/ADAS/domains/profiles/web-app/Compiled Profile - heavy.md

 - **Purpose & scope**
   - Single source of truth for product vision, personas, goals/non-goals, and canonical domain terms.
-  - Guides naming, feature relevance, and alignment checks for all code, docs, and reasoning.
+  - Guides naming, feature relevance, and alignment for all code, docs, and reasoning.

 - **Heavy Mode behavior**
   - Before major features or architectural changes: